gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/team-insights-for-jira-gij-self-managed.md

         <span class="logoimg"></span>
     </div>
     <div class="imsgbox">
-        It's not a requirement but if you have Git Integration for Jira Cloud installed, this extension will improve planning workflow and display more information by pulling Git data into your views.
+        It's not a requirement but if you have Git Integration for Jira app installed, this extension will improve planning workflow and display more information by pulling Git data into your views.
     </div>
     </div>
 </div>